Raleigh Parking Lot Accidents

 Within the state of North Carolina, laws of liability are all uniform, so the same liability laws can be applied to a wide array of cases.
 Contributory negligence plays a part in many parking lot accident cases, as drivers and pedestrians alike may feel more relaxed in a parking lot than they do on the road, but the laws of negligence are the same in a parking lot as they are on the street.

-Walking around a parking lot does not constitute contributory negligence, but an individual that is failing to pay attention to where they are going can be seen as contributory negligence.
+Walking around a parking lot does not constitute contributory negligence, but an individual that is failing to pay attention to where they are going can be seen as contributory negligence under the law.
 If a danger is obvious or easily avoidable and a person encounters it because they were not paying attention, their role in the injuries will be accounted for in the determination of fault.
 On the other hand, if there is a car speeding through a parking lot and a pedestrian is not able to judge the distance separating themselves from the car, the situation may not necessarily be something that can be avoided and would not count as contributory negligence.

 Everybody has a duty to watch where they are going and avoid any type of dangers.
 If someone is walking in a parking lot and not paying attention to where they are, or they are on their phone or distracted by something else and they get hit by a car, contributory negligence may apply in their case.
 They might not be able to recover.